Creating a Bastion Host

 Reminder: The PEM or PPK formatted key pair can be downloaded directly from the Your lab data section of the Cloud Academy Lab page at any time.

 8. In the Network settings section, click Edit, and configure the following instance details:

 - Subnet: Select the Public-A | us-west-2a subnet

 - Description: Enter SG for bastion host.
 SSH access only

 - Port: 22

-In this Lab Step you launched a basic Linux EC2 instance with a publicly routable IP address in your public subnet that will be used as a bastion host.
-Later on you will modify its security group to restrict inbound traffic to SSH only.
-In production you would restrict inbound access to specific IP addresses of your network administrators.
-(In this Lab you will be a bit more relaxed however.)
-The outbound traffic will also be modified later, restricting the destination to the security group of instance(s) in your private subnet only.
-When configuring bastion hosts, they are often stripped down to provide the minimal amount of services.
-Essentially, they are used for SSH almost exclusively, so with fewer services there are fewer exploit possibilities.
+In a production environment, you would restrict inbound access to specific IP addresses of your network administrators.
+The outbound traffic will also be modified later in this lab, restricting the destination to the security group of instances in your private subnet only.
+When configuring bastion hosts, they are often stripped down to provide the minimum amount of services.